 Anticipating bioterrorist attacks

 The standard of care against both Bacillus anthracis and Francisella tularensis is currently Ciprofloxacin, a synthetic large spectrum antibiotic from the fluoroquinolone family.
 However, a number of pathogenic bacterial species have developed resistance against this family of antibiotics, highlighting the urgent need to develop alternative treatments.
-In vitro analysis performed in collaboration with the USAMRIID has now shown that DNV3681 (The active metabolite of DNV3837) is effective against these two pathogenes, and its activity is exceptionnaly high against Bacillus anthracis (see poster ASM Microbe 2019 below).
-Preclinical studies on animal models of the diseases will follow to evaluate DNV3837 as a treatment in vivo against these major bioterrorist threats.
+In vitro analysis performed in collaboration with the USAMRIID has shown that DNV3681 (the active metabolite of DNV3837) is effective against these two pathogens, with an exceptionnaly high activity against Bacillus anthracis (see poster ASM Microbe 2019 below).
+Preclinical studies on animal models of the diseases are evaluating DNV3837 as a treatment in vivo against these major bioterrorist threats.

 A dual mechanism of action to counter pathogens